-For the past two years our home has been mostly a construction zone as we’ve made some long overdue renovations.
+Our home was mostly a construction zone a few years ago as we made some long-overdue renovations.
 The first big update was to our 50-year-old kitchen in December 2018.
-Then, last year, our basement flooded which was the nudge we needed to finally update our basement.
-After nearly 18 months of constant renovations, we’re getting close to having our home fully updated.
-It’s only taken us 12 years of living here to get to this point.
+Then, in 2019, our basement flooded, which was the nudge we needed to update our basement.
+So, finally, after nearly two years of constant renovations, we updated our home.
+It only took us 12 years to get to this point.

-A longer post about our basement remodel will come at some point.
-It has involved a complete waterproofing including installing a sub-pump, mold removal, ripping out floors, ceiling, and walls, and then putting everything back together with new stuff.
-This post is going to focus on one very specific aspect: updates to an old wooden door (several actually) all for less then $100 per door.
 When I looked up estimates to replace interior doors, the average price was around $600-$700 per door.
 Multiply that by four doors in the basement and eight doors upstairs.
 It adds up.
-In the end, finishing these doors myself will save thousands of dollars.
+In the end, finishing these doors myself saved us thousands of dollars.

-Step 1: Remove Door from Hinges and Prep Door
+Step 1: Remove the Door from the Hinges and Prep the Door

 This one is relatively straightforward.
-Take a flat-head screw driver and pop up the hinges of the door.
-Before you purchase replacement parts, make sure to note whether the hinges require three or four screws and purchase replacement parts appropriately.
-Removing the door from its hinges is not a requirement but it makes painting much easier.
+Take a flat-head screwdriver and pop up the hinges of the door.
+Before purchasing replacement parts, note whether the hinges require three or four screws and buying replacement parts appropriately.
+Removing the door from its hinges is not a requirement, but it makes painting much more manageable.
 Plus, if you are replacing the hardware or painting the trim, you may as well lie the door flat to keep the paint from running.
+This approach is much cleaner and prevents you from using painter’s tape.

-Be sure to wipe down the door to remove any dust before getting started.
-If your door has any blemishes that you’d like to smooth over, now would be a great time to apply joint compound (mud) to fill in any gaps.
-Don’t worry about being perfect when applying as you’ll be sanding down the area a couple times.
-I know several of our doors had chips and dings, especially near the bottoms.
-The joint compound helps to make the door look good as new.
+Be sure to wipe down the door to remove dust before getting started.
+If your door has any blemishes you’d like to smooth over, now would be a great time to apply joint compound (mud) to fill in any gaps.
+Don’t worry about being perfect when using it, as you’ll sand down the area several times.
+Several of our doors had chips and dings, especially near the bottoms.
+The joint compound helps to make the door look as good as new.

 Be sure to remove all hardware from your door before beginning.
-This includes the door knob and hinges.
-Most door knobs have outward facing screws that can easily be removed.
+Removing hardware includes the doorknob and hinges.
+Most doorknobs have outward-facing screws that you can easily remove.
 If there are no visible screws, there will likely be a small slot towards the base of the knob that you can use a flat-head screwdriver to pop off.

 Tools and Materials Needed: